Mindset

 Similar phenomena happen elsewhere

 This flash of an inappropriate impulse isn't limited to high places.
 Standing on a train platform: "What if I jumped onto the tracks?"
-Holding a kitchen knife: "What if I stabbed someone?"
+Holding a kitchen knife and wondering why you stepped back.
+The real reason is the same mechanism at work.
 Holding a baby: "What if I dropped it?"

 These are called "intrusive thoughts," and nearly everyone experiences them.
 The brain constantly runs "what if" simulations, and some of those scenarios are disturbing.
 What matters is not that the thought appeared, but that you don't act on it.
 The thought popping up is actually evidence that your brain is functioning normally.
 (Books on mental health can also be helpful)